django/django/docs/getting-started.rst

 You can get the current session key in a template with ``{{ request.session.session_key }}``.
-Note that Channels can't work with signed cookie sessions - since only HTTP responses can set cookies, it needs a backend it can write to separately to store state.
+Note that Channels can't work with signed cookie sessions - since only HTTP responses can set cookies, it needs a backend it can write to to separately to store state.